 Summit Healthcare Asset Management, LLC ("SAM TRS") is our wholly-owned taxable REIT subsidiary ("TRS").
-We serve as the manager of the SUL JV, Fantasia JV, Fantasia II JV, Fantasia II JV, Fantasia III JV, Fantasia III JV, FPH JV and the Indiana JV prior to the sale of our equity interest (collectively, our "Equity-Method Investments"), and provide management services in exchange for fees and reimbursements.
+We serve as the manager of the SUL JV, Fantasia I JV (through July 2023), Fantasia II JV, Fantasia III JV, and FPH JV (collectively, our "Equity-Method Investments"), and provide management services in exchange for fees and reimbursements.
 All asset management fees earned by us are paid to SAM TRS and expenses incurred by us, as the manager, are reimbursed from SAM TRS.
 See Notes 5 and 7 for further information.